carbon-design-system/design-system-website/src/content/components/select/usage.md

 | :focus  | click on the select element              | press enter                                         |
 | :       | move your cursor over the desired option | use the top and bottom arrow keys to pick an option |
 | :select | click on the desired option              | press enter                                         |

-## Small select

-Small selects are commonly used in [Data Tables](/components/data-table).
-When using a small select for a number selection, the increments in the select should be 10, 25, 50 and 100.
-The maximum amount of items a user can see per page is 100.